Spectral Image Segmentation with Global Appearance Modeling: Background

 Let $G = (V, E, w)$ be an undirected weighted graph.
 A cut $(A,B)$ is a partition of $V$ into two disjoint sets.
-We consider the weight of a cut in different graphs with the same set of vertices.
+We will consider the weight of a cut in different graphs that have the same set of vertices.
 Let $w(i,j) = 0$ when $\{i,j\} \not\in E$.
 The weight of a cut $(A, B)$ in $G$ is defined as,

-In the context of clustering and image segmentation it is typical to use large weights to indicate that elements are similar and should be grouped together.
+In the context of clustering and image segmentation it is typical to use large weights to indicate that elements are similar and should not be separated.
 In this case we can look for the \emph{minimum cut} to find an optimal partition of $V$.
 However, this strategy is heavily biased towards imbalanced cuts, such as having a single node on one side.
 This motivated the introduction of the celebrated normalized cut criteria and algorithm \cite{shi2000normalized}.

 The \emph{normalized cut} value is defined as,